DaRealAqua/DaRealAqua/README.md

-Hi, my name is DaRealAqua, I am an amateur developer and gfx designer.
+Hi, my name is DaRealAqua, I'm an developer and gfx designer.
 ```
 [💾]Coding Languages:
 - PHP